Belknap History, Family Crest & Coats of Arms

 However, little else is known of the family in earlier times.
 The next earliest record of the family was found in the hamlet of Griff as a birth record of Sir John Belknap (1309-1367.)
 He was father of Sir Robert Belknap (1339-1399) who was appointed Chief Justice of the Court of Common Pleas in England.
 His son was Hamon Belknap (1394-1429), also known variously as Bealknap and Beltoft.
 One of his sons was Henry Belknap, Lord of Oston (1435-1488.)

-Important Dates for the Belknap family
+Early History of the Belknap family

 This web page shows only a small excerpt of our Belknap research.
 Another 79 words (6 lines of text) covering the years 1374, 1388, 1428, 1420, 1404, 1471 and 1521 are included under the topic Early Belknap History in all our PDF Extended History products and printed products wherever possible.